Dark patches in Capture's preview pane (top-down map of the scanned area) can develop for a number of reasons.

 Area is Out of Range

-The Matterport Pro and Pro2 3D Camera has a maximum range of about 30 ft (10 m), depending on the environmental conditions.
+The Matterport Pro and Pro2 3D Cameras have a maximum range of about 15 ft (5 m), depending on the environment.

-Anything beyond that range will not reflect the infrared light the camera uses to sense depth data, and will just appear as black.
-This is especially common outdoors or in large empty spaces.
+Anything beyond that range will not accurately reflect the infrared light used by the camera to sense depth, and will just appear as black or dithered as indicated in the bottom right square above.
+This is especially common in large empty spaces.

 Area is Very Bright